 Get your favorite TV channels streamed straight into your device with Sling Television (Android, iOS), a subscription streaming service that skips the cable and the TV to bring the latest TV series to your touchscreen.
 Sling TV starts at $20 a month with a "Best of Live TV" package that bundles together channels such as ESPN, CNN and HGTV, with other packages and bundles available as addons.
 The app provides you with a quick at-a-glance view of what's on now, fast forward, rewind, and pause on most channels, and up to 3 days of replays.

 HBO Go lets subscribers stream their favorite HBO content straight into their Android or iOS device.
-Enjoy the latest and greatest in movies, as well as access to the best HBO original programming, such as Game of Thrones, Boardwalk Empire and True Detective, as well as bonus features and extras.
+Enjoy the latest and greatest in movies, as well as access to the best HBO original programming, such as Westworld, Game of Thrones, and Boardwalk Empire as well as bonus features and extras.
 Users can create a customized Watchlist of movies and series to catch up on at their convenience, which they can view on their mobile, laptop or TV with AirPlay.
 There's even a new package, HBO Now (Android, iOS), which skips the cable subscription requirement entirely in lieu of a direct subscription to HBO's streaming service.